-9.2 We host events internationally, including outside of the EEA, and as such your personal data may be transferred outside of the EEA where relevant.
+9.2 We host events internationally, including outside of the EEA, and as such your personal data may be transferred outside of the UK and the EEA, where relevant.

-9.3 In additions, some of our external third party service providers are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+9.3 In addition, some of our external third party service providers are based outside the UK and the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data to their relevant location.

-9.4 Whenever we transfer your personal data out of the EEA, we aim to ensure a similar degree of protection is afforded to it by endeavouring to implement at least one of the following transfer solutions are implemented:
+9.4 Whenever we transfer your personal data out of the UK and the EEA, we aim to ensure a similar degree of protection is afforded to it by endeavouring to implement at least one of the following transfer solutions are implemented:

-9.4.1 The transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries;
+9.4.1 Your personal data is transferred to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission or the UK Information Commissioner’s Office;

-9.4.2 The Data Subject has provided Explicit Consent to the proposed transfer after being informed of any potential risks; and
+9.4.2 You have provided your explicit consent to the proposed transfer after being informed of any potential risks; or

-9.4.3 Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, European Commission: Model contracts for the transfer of personal data to third countries; and
+9.4.3 Where we use certain service providers, we may use specific contracts approved by the UK Information Commissioner’s Office and/or the European Commission (where relevant) which give personal data the same protection it has in the UK and/or the EEA (as relevant).

 10. YOUR RIGHTS TO THE INFORMATION WE HOLD ABOUT YOU